Air Fried Crispy Chicken Po'Boy with Spicy Remoulade Slaw

 1/4 cup parmesan cheese, grated

 Place the slider bun bottoms in a greased 13 x 9 casserole dish.
-Spoon 1 tablespoon of pasta sauce over each slider bottom.
+Spoon 1 tablespoon of marinara sauce over each slider bottom.

 Cut each chicken strip to fit on a slider bottom.
 Spoon remaining pasta sauce over the chicken.
 Place 2 cheese squares on top of chicken and then cover with slider bun tops.